Skip to main content

 • You boost with the same Neutron wallet

-• No linking needed - everything happens on the same address
+• No manual linking needed - everything happens on the same address automatically

-• You have deposits on both Ethereum and Neutron
+• You have deposits across multiple Neutron wallets

 • You need to choose which address to boost (you can only boost one at a time)